aryanishkambehera-web/Projects/README.md

-# 🚀 ATS-Friendly Mini Projects

-This repository contains **three beginner-friendly projects** (Python + C++) that demonstrate skills in programming, file handling, automation, data visualization, and security.
+This repository contains ** projects** (Python + C++) that demonstrate skills in programming, file handling, automation, data visualization, and security.

 ---